Cross-Functional Teams: A Brief Guide

-A cross functional team is a “group of people with different functional specialties or skills, responsible for carrying out all phases of a program from start to finish."
+"A group of people with different functional specialties or skill sets, responsible for carrying out all phases of a program from start to finish."

 Here are a few more benefits that make clear the need for having CFTs in an organization.

-Pushes Organisational Boundaries
+Benefit 1: Pushes Organizational Boundaries

-Reduces Cycle Time
+Benefit 2: Reduces Cycle Time

-Cycle time is the duration between a demand made by a customer for a service and the delivery time.
+Cycle time is the duration between a customer's demand for a service and the delivery time.
 The longer it takes for the assigned team to deliver the outcome, the more the relationship between the customer and the company degrades.

-Thorough Decision Making
+Benefit 3: Thorough Decision Making

 Working in a team is about making collective decisions and arriving at a consensus together.

 Teamwork can help drive effective decision making.
 When teams work together, they come up with numerous alternatives to a problem than when working alone.
 And they generate these problem-solving alternatives together.

 Decision making becomes faster when working in a cross-functional team.